The Best of Mong Kok

 Find it at 64 Tung Choi Street, Mong Kok, Hong Kong.
 Closest MTR Exit – Mong Kok, Exit B3.

-Another must-know haven in Mong Kok is the MOKO shopping mall.
+Another must-visit haven in Mong Kok is the MOKO shopping mall.
 Shop ‘til you drop at the huge variety of major brands on offer and then feast to your heart’s content at any of the many amazing restaurants!

 Find it at 193 Prince Edward Road West, Mong Kok, Hong Kong.
 Closest MTR Exit – Mong Kok, Exit B3.